qiuqian96/T-WPD_CNN/README.md

 # T-WPD CNN
-It contains computer code in python 3 and two data set.
+It contains computer code in python 3 and data set 1.